Global Tax Strategy

 - Our objective is to build a stable, transparent and professional working relationship with HMRC and other tax authorities.

-- we take a proactive approach and take appropriate action in the event we discover errors or omissions; disclosing to HMRC, implementing remediation as quickly as is reasonably achievable and putting in place measures and controls to prevent recurrence.
+- Any inadvertent errors in submissions made to HMRC are fully disclosed as soon as reasonably practicable after they are identified.
+We take a proactive approach and take appropriate action in the event we discover errors or omissions; implementing remediation as quickly as is reasonably achievable and putting in place measures and controls to prevent recurrence.

 Brewin Dolphin Holdings PLC regards the publication of the information set out above as complying with the duty under paragraph 16 of Schedule 19 of the Finance Act 2016 (duty to publish a tax strategy).